sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 	!!! info "SD Card Specifications"
-		The mosaic-X5 module is only compatible with SD cards of up to 32GB, formatted with a `FAT32` file system.
+		The mosaic-X5 GNSS receiver is only compatible with SD cards of up to 32GB, formatted with a `FAT32` file system.

 	!!! info "Standby Mode"